iholston/external-keyboard-hotkeys/README.md

 # external_keyboard_hotkeys
-Keybinds for numberpad instead of purchasing the $150 Elgato Stream deck.
+Autohotkey keybind script for external numberpad in lieu of purchasing the $150 Elgato Stream deck.